bschappa/diabetes/README.md

 observation from the data set are responses from individual participants who completed the program.

-The raw dataset contains 1688 observations and21 unique variables, 3 of which are numeric and 18 that are categorical.
+The raw dataset contains 1688 observations and 21 unique variables, 3 of which are numeric and 18 that are categorical.
 The majority of the variables appear to be self-explanatory, while some are open to interpretation.
 I have defined the variables in a data dictionary below, as one was not provided with the dataset.
 For the purposes of my analysis, I have created three additional categorical variables, which I have also defined in the data